glassnotes/Balthasar/README.md

 # Balthasar
 A Python package for generating and manipulating mutually unbiased bases.
+Balthasar is currently under development and is as a result may not be fully functional.
+If you find any bugs, don't hesitate to contact me at odimatte@uwaterloo.ca.

 ## Dependencies